-On April 19, 2023, the Pennsylvania Supreme Court dismissed an appeal in an underlying case under Pennsylvania's Election Code, which had been brought by Respondent Secretary of the Commonwealth and issued an order of contempt and other sanctions against Fulton County and its attorneys.
+On April 19, 2023, the Pennsylvania Supreme Court dismissed an appeal in an underlying case under Pennsylvania's Election Code that had been brought by the Respondent Secretary of the Commonwealth and issued an order of contempt and other sanctions against Fulton County and its attorneys.
 (App.
-9a-214a).
+1-107).